dumspiro44/work/replit.md

 -   **Smart Chunking for Large Content**: Large articles (>8000 chars) are automatically split into logical chunks, translated separately, then reassembled to ensure complete translation without truncation.
 -   **Rate Limiting (15 RPM)**: Built-in protection against Gemini API's 15 requests-per-minute limit - automatically waits when needed to prevent quota errors.
 -   **UI/UX**: Emphasis on a clean, modern interface using Shadcn UI, adhering to a New York-style aesthetic.
+-   **Menu Accessibility Control**: When WordPress is not connected, all menu items except Configuration are disabled with visual indication and a user-friendly alert message.

 ## External Dependencies